SSE

 Academic Information

 The teaching methodology is a mixture of American and European teaching methods and theories.
-Some courses are characterized by more traditional teaching, with lectures, written course assignments and seminars.
+Some courses are characterised by more traditional teaching, with lectures, written course assignments and seminars.

 As GO LSE students at SSE will be part of the CIVICA Engage track, they will be expected to take an Engage course as part of their programme.